Revision rhinoplasty and Revision septoplasty innovations with a PDS Plate

 PDS Plates, the latest and greatest in revision rhinoplasty and septoplasty.

 Two weeks ago I was lucky to get a sample of the new PDS plate to use in a tertiary revision septoplasty case.
 The PDS plate is made of the same material that is used in my favorite suture material for sewing cartilage in rhinoplasty.
-PDS suture material lasts around three months, long enough for healing and permanent cartilage bonding to take place but not so long that the body rejects it and tries to “spit” it out.
+PDS suture material lasts around three months, long enough for healing and long lasting cartilage bonding to take place but not so long that the body rejects it and tries to “spit” it out.
 The PDS plate has been around in Europe for a number of years.
 European colleagues have talked about it in their lectures and published on it in 2005: Dr. Wolfgang Gubisch, Archives of Facial Plastic Surgery vol 7, July/Aug 2005 and Boenisch and Trenite also in Archives of Facial Plastic Surgery vol 13 Jan/Feb 2010.

 Finally us of the PDS plate for nasal surgery was FDA approved for use in US early this fall.
 The parent company, Mentor, was well represented at the AAFPRS (American Academy of Facial Plastic and Reconstructive Surgery) meeting in Boston with very informed vendors and an armful of papers documenting the advantages of using PDS plates.